Kotte conquest of the Jaffna kingdom

 The Kotte conquest of the Jaffna kingdom was an expedition against the Jaffna kingdom by the Kotte kingdom.
 The Kotte's campaign had several phases against Jaffna dated between A.D.
 1449–50 and 1453–54.
 The first campaign, led by Prince Sapumal, adopted son of Parakramabahu VI in 1450 was failed.
-In the second campaign, Prince Sapuma defeated Kanakasooriya Cinkaiariyan and ruled the region nearly 17 years as a representative of Kotte.
+In the second campaign, Prince Sapuma defeated Kanakasooriya Cinkaiariyan and ruled the region nearly 17 years as a representative of Kotte.But soon after Kanakasooriya Cinkaiariyan and his two son's returned from Madurai with mercenaries to wrest the Jaffna Kingdom from Kotte's over lordship, thus Jaffna Kingdom became independent again.

 Background

 Jaffna kingdom was in better peak in terms of power and economy during early 15th century.
 It had influential control over Palk Strait and extended its domination over Vanni, Puttalam, and Chilaw regions.
 Vanni principalities were paid tribute to the kingdom.
 Also, it was able to influence southern kingdoms of the island.
 The rise of Vijayanagara Empire influenced Southern India and extended its sovereignty to Jaffna.
 Meanwhile, Kotte kingdom became powerful during the reign of Parakramabahu VI.
 He made a request to Prince Sapumal for invading Jaffna kingdom as the king wanted to keep him away from Kotte by considering future crown issues.
 However, Rajaveliya did not mention such causes.